SITEs: Managing anger-frustration

 • arranging a meeting, if possible (wait for a ‘good time’)

 • explaining your observations & feelings, without ranting or blame

 • actively listening to the other’s point of view

 • trying to find a win-win solution

-📌This process may have to be repeated more than once to work itself out.
+📌 This process may have to be repeated more than once to work itself out.
 OR it may not work at all!

 6. Emotional INTENSITY (Adam Blatner, M.D.
 7 levels)

-(0) – Feel angry subconsciously but not showing it
+(0) – Feel angry subconsciously but not show it

 (0.5) – Anger shown through subtle clues